cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ## Why does the city require permits?

-Whether you change the layout of your home or add square footage, most home improvement projects require a permits from the city.
+Whether you change the layout of your home or add square footage, most home improvement projects require permits from the city.
 Permits are needed to make sure any changes or additions are structurally sound, safe, and follow zoning regulations.

 ---

 ## Zoning requirements

-Whether or not you need a permit, you still need to follow a few zoning regulations to make sure your project doesn’t have future code issues.
+Every project requires you to follow zoning regulations to make sure it doesn’t have future code issues.
 Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
 Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.

 ### The most common zoning regulations apply to: